vovw/gamediffusion/part1.md

 This project now supports two exploration strategies for DQN training in Atari Breakout:

 ### 1. Temperature-based Exploration (Default)
-- **Action selection:** Softmax over Q-values with a temperature parameter.
+- **Action selection:** Softmax over Q-values with a temperature parameter (Boltzmann exploration).
 - **Temperature annealing:**
   - Initial temperature: 1.0
   - Minimum temperature: 0.05
-  - Exponential decay per episode: 0.995
+  - Exponential decay per episode: 0.995 (slowed by a factor of 3 for smoother annealing)
+- **Prioritized Experience Replay (PER):**
+  - Enabled by default in this mode.
+  - Uses a sum-tree for efficient sampling and priority updates.
+  - Alpha (priority exponent) and beta (importance sampling correction) are annealed during training.
+  - Importance sampling weights are applied to the loss for bias correction.
 - **Reward:** Only extrinsic (environment) reward is used.
 No intrinsic or combined reward is tracked in this mode.
 - **Usage:**
   ```bash
   python train_dqn.py
   ```
-- **Logging:** Progress bar shows extrinsic reward as `reward` and the current temperature as `temp`.
+- **Logging:** Progress bar shows extrinsic reward as `reward`, the current temperature as `temp`, and loss.
+PER diagnostics are periodically printed.

 ### 2. RND-based Exploration (Optional)
 - **Action selection:** Dual-agent setup with Random Network Distillation (RND) for intrinsic motivation.